VerraVerra

 email agent attacks · LLMail

-Risk signals: annotate every receipt regardless of verdict
+Risk signals annotate every receipt, whatever the verdict

 · Email addresses